ddbj/www/_dra/submission-e.md

 Three INSDC partners regularly exchange data other than Analysis.

-DRA accepts sequencing data from capillary sequencing platforms in fastq format.
-To submit sequencing chromatograms in addition to bases and qualities, please submit data to the [DDBJ Trace Archive](/dta/index-e.html).
+DRA accepts sequencing data from capillary sequencing platforms in the fastq format.
+Because [DDBJ Trace Archive](/dta/index-e.html) will be integrated to SRA, we basically do not accept sequencing chromatograms.

 ## Metadata  {#metadata}